Interview with Chris Fox

 Q: You only published Lost Loot in March of 2016.
 Why did it take so long to publish it?

-A: I really didn’t want to take the traditional route and suffer through all the rejections from publishers.
+A: I really didn’t want to take the traditional route for publishing and suffer through all the rejections from publishers.
 I had considered self-publishing at the time, but decided to write another book instead.

 Q: There is a distinct difference in genre between “Lost Loot” and your second book, “Bosnian Affair”.
 Can you explain that?